A Brief History

 What happens during treatment?

 Typically, a full body massage lasts for an hour.
 During the treatment, towels will be used to ensure your modesty.
-Your therapist may use oils, creams or talc during the massage.
+Your therapist will use oil, during the massage.
 These can help nourish the skin, and allow a fluid, free-flowing massage.

 Your body responds to an massage in two main ways.
 Firstly, there’s a physical effort on your body: for example, by helping to reduce muscle stiffness, or increase joint mobility.
 Then there are psychological benefits too – such as feelings of relaxation and well-being.